jumpinjackie/fdo/OpenSourceBuild__README.txt

      To install Doxygen, refer to: http://www.stack.nl/~dimitri/doxygen/

+     Ensure that you are using doxygen 1.8.0 or later.

      The FDO Doxygen documentation generation process will also use the "dot" tool from graphviz to generate more advanced diagrams and graphs.
      Graphviz is an "open-sourced", cross-platform graph drawing toolkit from